It highlights how to determine prices of international trade between two countries and equalization of terms of trade.

 The reciprocal demand theory can apply best when both nations are of equal economic size.
 Under the situation of unequal economic size, it is possible that the relative demand strength of the smaller nation will be dominated and consequently price rates of the larger country will remain.

 The concept of reciprocal demand is measured by offer curves.
 Hence offer curves refer as reciprocal demand curves as well.
 It was derived and introduced by Alfred Marshall and Ysidro Edgewarth in the 20th century.

 The offer curve of a nation shows the nations willingness to import and export at various relative commodity prices.
-It derived from nation’s production frontier, commodity indifference curve, and the various relative commodity prices or trade lines.
+It is derived from the nation’s production frontier, commodity indifference curve, and the various relative commodity prices or trade lines.

-Thus the country A’s offer curve could be derived from trade equilibrium curves and similarly offer curve for country B could be drawn according to production possibility frontier (PPF), terms of trade (tot), and community indifference curve (CIC) of country B.
+Thus country A’s offer curve could be derived from trade equilibrium curves and similarly offer curve for country B could be drawn according to the production possibility frontier (PPF), terms of trade (tot), and community indifference curve (CIC) of country B.

 Offer Curve, Equalizing TOT between two nations